CSEPhd-council/webmaster/content/posts/email.md

 - On the first page, use 'CID@chalmers.se'
 - Domain: NET
 - Server: webmail.chalmers.se
-// Note: if you found some information page from Chalmers website saying the server "m.outlook.com", that is intended for Chalmers student
+// Note: if you found some information page from Chalmers with the server name "m.outlook.com", that is intended for Chalmers student accounts.

 # Thunderbird/Outlook/Exchange integration
 Tools -> addon -> "Lightning"